|

 • French Braid

 French braids are best right after a shower when your hair is still slightly damp, but not wet.
-You can put your hair into a single French braid, or two braids on either side.
-One braid gives looser waves in the morning, and two braids allow for tighter waves.

 • Two French Braids

-Putting two French braids in your hair before bed gives you tighter waves when you wake up.
-This is a good option for naturally curly hair, both loose and tight, as it will keep the curls away and protected while you sleep, preventing them from becoming frizzy.
+This is a good option for naturally curly hair, whether loose or tight, as it will keep curls away and protected while you sleep, preventing them from becoming frizzy.

 • Loose Braid

-A braid for sleeping does not have to be too tight, and a loose braid can work well too.
-Simply brush your hair towards the back of your head, grab the ends of your hair, divide it into three sections, and loosely braid it.
+Brush your hair towards the back of your head, grab the ends, divide it into three sections, and loosely braid it.

 If the braid becomes a bit worrying when sleeping on your back, you can braid it to the side of your head and lay it over your shoulder while you sleep.